Sceptre/sceptre/docs/_source/docs/stack_config.rst

 template
 ~~~~~~~~
+* Resolvable: No
+* Can be inherited from StackGroup: No

 Configuration for a template handler.
 Template handlers can take in parameters
 and resolve that to a CloudFormation template.
 This enables you to not only